Timex9/mcp-pokemon-server/README.md

     ```bash
     python battle_viewer.py
     ```
-* Follow the on-screen menu to select your fighters.
+* Follow the on-screen menu to select your fighters.# mcp-pokemon-server